-In order to continue to deliver a transfusion service that meets the regulatory compliance requirements of BSQR (2005), it is essential that the physical infrastructure for NIBTS meets the requisite standards.
+In order to continue to deliver a transfusion service that meets the regulatory compliance requirements of BSQR (2005) (as amended) and the EU Blood Directives, it is essential that the physical infrastructure for NIBTS meets the requisite standards.
 The existing NIBTS headquarters building was commissioned in 1995 and is now the oldest blood centre in the UK and Ireland.
 As the building and infrastructure ages, it is becoming increasingly difficult to meet compliance standards.
-As a result, NIBTS will evaluate options for upgrading and providing laboratory and collection facilities for Northern Ireland.
+As a result, NIBTS has begun to evaluate the options for upgrading and providing laboratory and collection facilities for Northern Ireland.
+Part of this evaluation will involve the development of a business case to consider and assess these options.
+NIBTS has engaged with the Department of Health to identify funding to support the development of the case.